 '''

-class ProfilePage(Document):
+class Employee(Document):

 ...

-employee = ReferenceField('Employee', reverse_delete_rule=mongoengine.CASCADE)
+profile_page = ReferenceField('ProfilePage', reverse_delete_rule=mongoengine.NULL_IFY)

 '''

-The declaration in this example means that when an Employee object is removed, the ProfilePage that references that employee is removed as well.
+The declaration in this example means that when an Employee object is removed, the ProfilePage that belongs to that employee is removed as well.
 If a whole batch of employees is removed, all profile pages that are linked are removed as well.